SixArm/usv/doc/faq/index.md

 You want a consistent compatible standardized file name extension, which CSV/TSV/TDF can't always provide.

-You want to use End of Transmission Block (ETB), so you can guarantee a reader has read data until the end.
+You want to use End of Transmission (EOT), so you can guarantee a reader has read data until the end.